hawkw/hawkw.github.io/notes/_drafts/tokio-trace.md

 We'll discuss the details of the subscriber API and how to implement one in an upcoming blog post.

-### Structured data

-Finally, `tokio-trace` is a _structured logging_ system.
-Rather than simply recording textual messages, `tokio-trace` allows users to annotate spans and events with typed key-value data called _fields_.
-This system allows subscribers to record typed values with behaviors more complex than simply writing messages to stdout.
-For example, a metrics system might be implemented that uses integer fields to record counters.
-This also allows serialization of fields in a machine-readable format.

 ## Thanks